yindia/iapetus/docs/concepts.rst

          args: [test]
          depends: [build]

-- **Task**: A single command or step in your workflow.
+- **Task** 🏃: A single command or step in your workflow.
 Each task can have its own command, arguments, environment, timeout, assertions, and dependencies.

-  Example (Go):

   .. code-block:: go

      task := iapetus.NewTask("hello", 5*time.Second, nil).
          AddCommand("echo").
          AddArgs("Hello, world!")

-- **Backend**: The environment where a task runs.
+- **Backend** 🖥️: The environment where a task runs.
 Built-in backends include Bash (local shell) and Docker (container).
 You can add your own (e.g., Kubernetes, SSH).

-  Example (YAML):

   .. code-block:: yaml

      backend: docker